marcusk639/RecoveryConnect/spec.md

 - Advanced treasury features (digital 7th tradition)
 - Additional fellowship-specific customizations Conclusion
-  The Recovery Connect MVP delivers essential functionality that solves real problems for 12-step homegroups while maintaining the highest standards of privacy and respect for recovery traditions.
+  The Homegroups MVP delivers essential functionality that solves real problems for 12-step homegroups while maintaining the highest standards of privacy and respect for recovery traditions.
 The focused feature set enables rapid development and deployment while providing immediate value to users.

 Possible down the line features: